xjmusic/xjmusic/README.md

 ## Library

-**Craft** fabricates a musical audio composite from source sequences and instrument-audio.
-Built with Java, Guice, Tomcat, Maven.

-**Dub** mixes and ships finished audio data to delivery.
-Built with Java, Guice, Tomcat, Maven.

 **Mixer** is a Java implementation of the Go project [go-mix](https://github.com/go-mix/mix).

 **Music** is a Java implementation of the Go project [go-music-theory](https://github.com/go-music-theory/music-theory).